mynamesleon/detection/README.md

 Feel free to add your own checks to the source code if you think they'd be of use - the sections for each of the checks are clearly labelled in their respective objects in the non-minified script inside the `_checks` object: `uas` for userAgent checks, `props` for CSS property checks, `units` for CSS unit checks, and `unique` for any unique checks that either don't fit into those categories or require extra logic.

 In the interest of simplicity (and reduced file size!), I've deliberately only added values, units, and browser checks that I'm likely to actually need to check for.

+For more complex and unique checks that shouldn't really be part of the code base, hopefully the included methods mentioned above will be of use to you.